reactjs/react.dev/src/content/learn/typescript.md

 ### `useState` {/*typing-usestate*/}

-The [`useState` Hook](/reference/react/useState) will re-use the value passed in as the initial state to determine what the type of the value should be.
+The [`useState` Hook](/reference/react/useState) will re-use the value passed in as the initial State to determine what the type of the value should be.
 For example:

 ```ts
 // Infer the type as "boolean"
 const [enabled, setEnabled] = useState(false);
 ```

 Will assign the type of `boolean` to `enabled`, and `setEnabled` will be a function accepting either a `boolean` argument, or a function that returns a `boolean`.
-If you want to explicitly provide a type for the state, you can do so by providing a type argument to the `useState` call:
+If you want to explicitly provide a type for the State, you can do so by providing a type argument to the `useState` call:

 ```ts
 // Explicitly set the type to "boolean"